matsim-vsp/covid-sim/src/assets/v5-notes.md

 If one assumes that the capacity of the Berlin system for critical COVID cases is about 1000, then one finds that there is scant little room to relax restrictions.

 Or alternatively: The currently "blunt" restrictions would need to be replaced by something smarter.

+This version was used in part to brief the BMBF on Apr/9 about school re-opening options.